586837r/node-red-contrib-alexa-remote2/nodes/markdown/account.md

 6. *Add* the new Account.
 7. Deploy
 8. Follow the url you see in the node status
 9. Log in, wait until you see the node status **ready**
-10. Select a device.
-Clicking on the button on the far right of the device field will let you select from a list of your devices.
+10. Select a device in the *Alexa Routine* node.

-Now trigger the Alexa Sequence Node with any message and your Alexa will say "Hello World!".
+Now trigger the *Alexa Routine* Node with any message and your Alexa will say "Hello World!".
 (Hopefully!)

 ---